LLNL/lbann/docs/operators.rst

 forward inputs and gradient with respect to the outputs, to compute the gradient with respect to the input.

-Operators act as curried functions, they can have state that is defined during construction but do not hold internal state.
-A operator should also be able to take objective function gradients w.r.t. the outputs ("previous error signals") and compute the objective function gradients w.r.t. the inputs ("error signals").
+Operators only store immutable state; they do not have learnable parameters.
+An operator should also be able to take objective function gradients w.r.t. the outputs ("previous error signals") and compute the objective function gradients w.r.t. the inputs ("error signals").
 This allows the model to perform automatic differentiation.

 Operators are specified for unique input and output data types.